 id attributes are not needed because the association is implicit:

 <label>Do you like peas? <input type="checkbox" name="peas"> </label>

-- The form control that the label is labeling is called the labeled control of the label element.
-One input can be associated with multiple labels.
+The form control that a label is labeling is called the labeled control of the label element.
+Multiple labels can be associated with the same form control: